rugbyprof/5143-OperatingSystems/README.md

 >**1**.
 Lowest exam grade replaced by Final Exam grade (if beneficial).
 >
 **2**.
-Despite the low overall value of the programming portion of the course, ALL programs must be turned in running to pass the course.
+Despite the low overall value of the programming/projects portion of the course, ALL programs must be turned in running to pass the course.
 They don't have to be necessarily correct, but they must run and they need to at least approach the solution (a "Hello World" program will not work).
 >
 >**3**.
 The worth of the "homework/quizzes" section of the course will be calculated by a function based on the number of assignments and quizzes.
 If zero homeworks / quizzes are assigned then they will be assigned a 0% portion.
 If at least 10 are assigned then the full 25% will be assigned as its weight.
 If the full weight is not used the class will decide how the remaining percentage points will be assigned.
 >